How to carve patterns Part 13 ~Kikubishi and Yaegiku~

 How to carve Yaegiku

-Make a cut on the red line shown below with the sharp chisel and use it to round off the corners of the blue part so that they intersect with the red line (same as Kikubishi).
+Carve along the red line with the sharp chisel, then round off the blue corner so that it intersects naturally with the red line—just as in Kikubishi.

 八重菊_指示書1